jupyterhub/dockerspawner/README.md

 ## Data persistence

+The simplest version of persistence to the host filesystem is to isolate users in the filesystem, but leave everything owned by the same 'actual' user with DockerSpawner.
+That is, using docker mounts to isolate user files, not ownership or permissions on the host.

 If you wish to persist hub or user notebook data, additional configuration is required.
-See JupyterHub configuration documentation for more information on data persistence and Docker documentation on mounting data volumes.
+See Docker documentation on [data volumes] for more information on data persistence.
+For example, a primitive example using user home directories is described in Min Ragan-Kelley's [PyData London workshop].

 ## Contributing